 The School's basic-science departments provide educational opportunities for students from all schools and colleges within the University.
-Clinical teaching programs are conducted at the University of Washington Medical Center, Harborview Medical Center, Seattle Children's, Northwest Hospital & Medical Center, Valley Medical Center, and the Veterans Affairs Puget Sound Health Care System, as well as at other clinical affiliates in Seattle and throughout the WWAMI states.
+Clinical teaching programs are conducted at the University of Washington Medical Center, Harborview Medical Center, Seattle Children's hospital, Northwest Hospital & Medical Center, Valley Medical Center, and the Veterans Affairs Puget Sound Healthcare System, as well as at other clinical affiliates in Seattle and throughout the WWAMI states.

 The WWAMI program was initiated in 1971 as an effort to address the maldistribution and shortage of physicians in the Northwest region, provide a broader range of educational opportunities for students, and address the need for primary-care physicians oriented toward rural practice.
 It is an integral part of the undergraduate medical curriculum and is a fully accredited program of the School of Medicine.
 The WWAMI program is named for the five states (Washington, Wyoming, Alaska, Montana, and Idaho) that share resources and responsibilities in the regional educational program.
 Funds appropriated to the WWAMI program by the Wyoming, Alaska, Montana, and Idaho legislatures assure each state of positions for its students in the entering medical class each year.

 Small group learning experiences are available at Pullman and Spokane.
-All Washington residents will be required to rank one or more of these three sites in order of preference in their secondary application.
-Every effort will be made to match accepted Washington students with one of their preferred sites.
+All Washington residents are required to rank one or more of these three sites in order of preference in their secondary application.
+Every effort is made to match accepted Washington students with one of their preferred sites.

-More information and video testimonials from first-year Pullman and Spokane medical students are available at: uwmedicine.washington.edu/Education/MD-Program/Admissions/
+More information and video testimonials from first-year Pullman and Spokane medical students are available at: uwmedicine.washington.edu/Education/MD-Program/Admissions/WWAMI-First-Year/Pages/default.Aspx

-WWAMI-First-Year/Pages/default.
-Aspx All students complete their second year of medical studies at the UW’s campus in Seattle.
-Offers of acceptance are conditional upon agreement to participate in the WWAMI Program.
+All students complete their second year of medical studies at the UW’s campus in Seattle.
+Offers of acceptance are conditional upon agreement to participate in the WWAMI program.